Do you want to become a Western Student-Athlete?

 The men and women both belong to the National Collegiate Athletic Association (NCAA) Division III.
 The football program is a member of the New Jersey Athletic Conference.
 The 13 other intercollegiate athletic programs are members of the Little East Conference.
 In addition, the men's and women's programs hold membership in the Eastern College Athletic Conference (ECAC).
 The University belongs to conferences and associations appropriate to the specific athletic activity program.
 The Center For Student Involvement supervises and coordinates intramural and recreational activities for Western.

-Health Forms and Other Important Information
+Medical Clearance Forms and Other Important Information

 General Transfer Information